EMDR Therapy Edmonton

 A Trusted, Effective Treatment for Trauma, PTSD, and Emotional Overwhelm

 Eye Movement Desensitization and Reprocessing therapy, more commonly referred to as EMDR is a structured therapy that encourages individuals to briefly focus on a trauma memory while experiencing bilateral stimulation (typically eye movements), at the same time.
 EMDR has been shown to reduce the vividness and painful emotions attached with a trauma memory.
+The WHO specifically recommends EMDR as a first-line treatment for PTSD

 Feel Heard.
 Feel Empowered.
 Feel Free.